frenchieisverige/hfr-topics/README.md

 ## TODOs

-* Community-driven update of the topic via Github:
+* Community-driven update of the topic via Github.

 ## Built With